Views:

 MODELING TASK DESCRIPTION

 In many groundwater applications, the impact or drawdown of a well extraction/injection is of interest.
 In such cases, the difference of the hydraulic head distribution compared to an initial state is typically calculated.
-With FEFLOW, simulation results can be displayed accordingly without postprocessing in third-party software.
+With FEFLOW, simulation results can be displayed without post-processing in third-party software.
 Follow the workflow below to learn the necessary steps:

 SOLUTION